dustinpfister/blog_posts/_posts/threejs-examples-house.md

 ## 1 - What to know before continuing with this Three.js house model

 This is a post on using the javaScript library known as three.js to create a simple 3d scene with built in geometries and the [Buffer Geometry constructor](/2021/04/22/threejs-buffer-geometry).
 I trust that you have at least some background with three.js and javaScript otherwise you might end up having a hard time gaining something of value from this post.
-Of cousre you should at this post have a solid understating of the basics at least when it comes to creating a scene in three.js, and also how to use [Groups](/2018/05/16/threejs-grouping-mesh-objects/), and [Orbit Controls](/2018/04/13/threejs-orbit-controls/).
+Of course you should at this post have a solid understating of the basics at least when it comes to creating a scene in three.js, and also how to use [Groups](/2018/05/16/threejs-grouping-mesh-objects/), and [Orbit Controls](/2018/04/13/threejs-orbit-controls/).

 ### 1.1 - Version Numbers matter with three.js

 When I started this post I was using three.js r127 which was a later version of three.js in April of 2021, in the future this version will most likely be out of data and the code might break.
+So if you are running into problems where this code is not working for you the first thing to check might be to make use that you are using a version of three.js that will work with this to begin with.

 ## 2 - The House Module